How much does refacing cost?

-The variables are the size of your kitchen, the specie and finish chosen, modifications, additional new cabinets, quantity of new drawers if needed, additional connivence items and so forth.
-We also offer to do a ballpark estimate via email with some very easy questions.
+The variables are the size of your kitchen, the species and finish chosen, modifications, additional new cabinets, quantity of new drawers if needed, additional connivence items and so forth.
+We also offer a ballpark estimate via email with some very easy questions.

 I’ve been told that refacing cost the same as new.
 Is that true?

 No. This is a line from someone who only sells new cabinets or from someone who received a quote from a well known big box store who is way over priced while selling substandard materials. i.e. RTF.